The Fight for an ICJ Advisory Opinion:

 2019: PISFCC begins its campaign for a climate justice advisory opinion

-Five years ago, UUSC partner Pacific Island Students Fighting Climate Change (PISFCC) developed a bold and innovative solution to climate change.
+Six years ago, UUSC partner Pacific Island Students Fighting Climate Change (PISFCC) developed a bold and innovative response to climate change.
 For decades, global leaders acknowledged the reality of the looming climate crisis.
 But the world’s highest court—the United Nations (UN) International Court of Justice (ICJ)—never pushed for a just and equitable response.
 A group of 27 students at the University of the South Pacific came together to change this.
 They founded PISFCC in 2019 with a long-term vision to secure an advisory opinion—informing governments of their obligations to address the climate crisis—from the ICJ.

 2